lightyagami19/simple-jira-issue-printer/README.md

 Since Jira Cloud API does not allow CORS requests you need to create a reverse proxy using nginx.

-Change `cards_printer.conf` with path for the application and your jira domain:
+Change `cards_printer_conf.conf` with path for the application and your jira domain:

 ```bash
 server {